TinoCalamia/the_ml_lifecycle_playbook/experimentation/README.md

 | Primary KPI           | Product conversion rate: number of customers with at least 1 product adopted / # of customers in Audience  |
 | Analytical framework  | Bayesian & frequentist analysis  |

+## How to use

+1. Download the attached CSV file
+2. Fill in all relevant information
+3. Share with key stakeholders and get approval
+4. In case of changes keep the file up to date